Updated March 2020

 Though in defense of the version of me that isn’t 100% nerd, I only studied about seven of those languages with any real intensity or commitment.

-So here are the language learning tips I’ve come to stick by!
-And maybe I’m sharing these at least partly in the hopes that you guys will share your own language learning tips with me in the comments, because I could always use some more help.
+I’m also sharing these at least partly in the hopes that you guys will share your own language learning tips with me in the comments, because I could always use some more help.
 And if you’ve never learned a foreign language, maybe take this post as a sign that now is the time to start!

 Follow your interests